QuentinRa/blog.quentinra.dev/tools/git/index.md

 As a student, you may enjoy the benefits of the [GitHub student pack](https://education.github.com/pack).

-> **edit 21/08/2021**: A lot of content that was in this course (README, LICENSE, CONTRIBUTING, CODE_OF_CONDUCT, ...) that were in this course were moved to "[Make Git project](../../proj/make-git-project/index.md)".
+> **edit 21/08/2021**: A lot of content that was in this course (README, LICENSE, CONTRIBUTING, CODE_OF_CONDUCT, ...), was moved to "[Make Git project](../../proj/make-git-project/index.md)".
 This is because I wanted to separate a bit more the commands and the concepts 🙇.
+Still, I kept a short description here, for those that are not interested in the advanced or the proper way to use of these files.

 <hr class="sr">